Skip to main content

 Error CodeErrorCauseRemediation

-401OAuth session not foundUser’s OAuth session missingUser needs to authorize the MCP server
+401OAuth session not foundGrantor’s OAuth session missingGrantor needs to re-authorize the MCP server

-401OAuth session expiredUser’s OAuth session expiredUser needs to re-authorize the MCP server
+401OAuth session expiredGrantor’s OAuth session expiredGrantor needs to re-authorize the MCP server

 403Policy deniedPBAC policy blocked the requestReview agent account and user policies